Classifying strict discrete opfibrations with lax morphisms: Plumbuses and enhanced 2-classifiers

-\begin{observation} Given \(u : \Omega _\bullet \to \Omega \) for which \((-)^*u\) is fully faithful, there is a natural notion of small discrete opfibration determined by the replete image of \((-)^*u\).
-Indeed, one can see smallness as a derived, rather than primary, notion, as done e.g. in \cite{weber-2007-yoneda}. \end{observation}
+\begin{observation} Given \(u : \Omega _\bullet \discto \Omega \) for which \((-)^*u\) is fully faithful as a functor into tight discrete opfibrations, there is a natural notion of smallness determined by the replete image of \((-)^*u\).
+Indeed, one can see smallness as a derived, rather than primary, notion, as done e.g. in \cite{weberYonedaStructures2toposes2007}. \end{observation}